GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-104/index.md

 it can be better, but transitions are still hard.

-Shared Element Transitions, starting a new [origin trial][set-ot] in Chrome 104, allow you to provide smooth transitions, regardless of whether the transitions are cross-document (for example in a multi-page app), or intra-document (for example in a single page app).
+Shared Element Transitions, starting a new [origin trial][set-ot] in Chrome 104, allows you to provide smooth transitions, regardless of whether the transitions are cross-document (for example in a multi-page app), or intra-document (for example in a single page app).